bmeviauac01/datadriven/docs/homework/ef/index.md

     Open the source code of class `ProductDbContext` and uncomment the `Products` property.

-1. Create a new class with name `DbVat` for mapping the `VAT` database table similarly as seen before.
-Do not forget to add a new DbSet property into `ProductContext` with name `Vat`.
+1. Create a new class with the name `DbVat` for mapping the `VAT` database table similarly as seen before.
+Do not forget to add a new DbSet property into `ProductContext` with the name `Vat`.

 1. Map the product-VAT connection.